Skip to Content

 • Manually overwrite documentation using the OpenAPI Specification 3.0.

-After making edits to the API documentation, click Save and Publish to save and publish the documentation to the Portal page.
+After making edits to the API documentation, click Save and Publish to save and publish the documentation to the API Portal page.

 Test APIs

-The API documentation generated from the OpenAPI definitions shown in the editor on the left side of the page, is rendered as interactive Swagger UI documentation on the right side of the page.
-You can use the interactive swagger to test the API services:
+When you select an API endpoint, its interactive Swagger UI documentation appears on the right side of the page.
+You can use the interactive Swagger to test the API services.

 interactive swagger